 Designing Your Reports

-The biggest advantage of web reports is that they are much more efficient at runtime than page reports and are based on newer browser technology.
-They can do most user actions in the browser rather than going back to the server for every request.
-For example, sorting on a column can be done in the browser rather than sending the request back to the server using AJAX to execute the sort then sending the updated pages back to the user's browser to display.
-This results in web reports being able to handle a much larger number of users than page reports on the same hardware.
-Moreover, when running a web report in a browser you have a much nicer user interface to view each component with local page navigation and scrollbars that are not available in a page report, and when exporting a web report to PDF or printing you can still do page numbers and page breaks the same as you can with a page report.
-Therefore, when choosing between web report and page report, first see if you can build it in a web report, if you can then use a web report.
+Compared with page reports, web reports provide easier and faster report creation and design, faster report execution, streamlined customization, and interactive presentation style using the latest Web technology.
+Web reports are designed to be more efficient at runtime than page reports.
+They allow for most user actions to be taken in the browser rather than going back to the server for every request.
+For example, sorting on a column can be done in the browser.
+Web reports can therefore handle a much larger number of user requests than page reports on the same hardware.
+Moreover, when running a web report in a browser you have a user interface to view each component with local page navigation and scrollbars that are not available in a page report, and when exporting a web report to PDF or printing you can still do page numbers and page breaks the same as with a page report.
+Web reports also support agile development techniques such as continuous integration by allowing report templates to be updated by both Web Report Studio and Logi JReport Designer.

-- A Logi JReport Live license for Logi JReport Designer is required in order to create reports and library components based on business views and use all the related features.
-If you do not have the license, contact your Jinfonet Software account manager to obtain it.
+- A Logi JReport Live license for Logi JReport Designer is required in order to create reports using business views and use all the related features.
+If you do not have the license, contact your Logi Analytics account manager to obtain it.

 - The resources, components, properties and options that are not supported for a report type are disabled on the user interface.